Prospective transfer and second-degree applicants must complete The City College of New York application process.

 - Mechanical Engineering — 36

 Even if you can meet all course requirements with fewer than the listed credits, you must still meet residency requirements.
 For students with many transfer credits in their major, this may mean taking "extra" courses.
-Beyond these requirements, there is no limit to the number of transfer credits City College will accept toward your degree.

 Second Degree Students